shlokkokk/zerorisk-sentinel/concept-note.md

 - suspicious URLs can be identified using heuristic rules
 - unsafe files can be flagged before execution
 - mobile application risks can be estimated through permission analysis
+- technical security findings can be interpreted using optional AI-assisted explanations

 This integrated approach reflects how real-world security systems operate, where threats must be analyzed together rather than in isolation.